Advertisement

 Indications/Uses

-Surface anaesthetic and lubricant for the male and female urethra during cystoscopy, catheterisation, exploration by sound and other endourethral procedures.
-Nasal and pharyngeal cavities in endoscopic procedures eg, gastroscopy and bronchoscopy; during proctoscopy and rectoscopy; tracheal intubation.
+Xylocaine Jelly is indicated as a surface anaesthetic and lubricant for: The male and female urethra during cystoscopy, catheterisation, exploration by sound and other endourethral procedures; Nasal and pharyngeal cavities in endoscopic procedures such as gastroscopy and bronchoscopy; During proctoscopy and rectoscopy; Tracheal intubation.

 Symptomatic treatment of pain in connection with cystitis and urethritis.